-Lisa Perlman is a writer, a stand-up comic and a mommy.
+Lisa Perlman is a writer, a stand-up comic, and a mommy.
 She has been performing stand-up comedy for over two decades in stand-up comedy clubs throughout the country.
-Her comedy explores dating, marriage, pregnancy, motherhood and every day observations.
+Her comedy explores dating, marriage, pregnancy, motherhood, and everyday observations.
 She has produced comedy shows for both private and corporate events.
-She is proud to have used her humor as an auctioneer, raising money for various philantrophies in New York City and has been a public speaker on the topic of humor’s effect on mental health.
-She most recently is producing sold out comedy shows for the suburban crowd called Jestchester.
+She is proud to have used her humor as an auctioneer, raising money for various philanthropies in New York City, and has been a public speaker on the topic of humor’s effect on mental health.
+She has most recently been producing sold out comedy shows for the suburban crowd called Jestchester.
 She resides in Rye with her husband Dave and two children.
 Follow @lisablytheperlman Website: www.lisablytheperlman.com

 Buy our E-Book: House Hunting Like a Pro

 Looking for the perfect home in the New York suburbs can be overwhelming, but don’t worry!
 With Househunting like a Pro, you can avoid the costly mistake of buying the wrong house!

 Written by a real estate professional and local suburbanite, this easy to read E-Book provides valuable advice on how to choose the right towns and find the perfect home.

 Plus, with our House Hunting Checklist and Town by Town Tracker printables, you’ll be armed with the tools you need to navigate the home buying process like a pro.
 Don’t miss out on this opportunity to make your house hunting journey a success – download Househunting like a Pro today!